content-left-bg.png

 Researchers continue to find strong links between children's intellectual and social capabilities in the early years of learning and future educational success and positive social outcomes.

-Positive transitions experienced by children throughout the early years have a positive influence on long-term educational experiences.
+Positive and confident transitions experienced by children throughout the early years influence positive long-term educational experiences.

 Things you can you do